 Last week I was driven by poverty to the humiliating experience of appearing on television.
 The man who asked the questions simply couldn’t believe I had had a happy childhood.
 ‘Surely you suffered from the lack of a sister?’

-It may have been “humiliating” for Waugh, but his interview gives a fascinating insight into one of 20th century literature’s greatest authors.
+It may have been “humiliating” for Waugh, but his interview gives a fascinating insight into one of the world’s greatest authors.